PoyoP0yo/m/process3.md

 Good specialized projects would be some usage of an AI model, whether that be making one or even using a low cost one like from ChatGPT and pulling requests from it.
 Your project could be a solution to a problem you have currently, such as deciding what to get at a restaurant or cafe.
 Make sure that the problem you are solving would benefit most from using an AI.
 A tutorial to implementing ChatGPT in Python can be found [here](https://realpython.com/chatgpt-api-python/).

 # Hands-On Experience at Hackathons
 Hackathons provide collaboration skills and experience with creating a project under a small time window.
 They also provide useful hands-on experience with using AI and frameworks with room to experiment.
-Networking is as easy as talking to some of the judges or team members you find there.
+Networking at one is as easy as talking to some of the judges or team members you find there.

 Follow the [@uwb_hacks Instagram](https://www.instagram.com/uwb_hacks/) for updates about the yearly hackathon.
 Join the hackathon.
 Enter with a team of people you don't know[medium].
 Create a group with a diverse set of skills.
 Some tips to winning the hackathon can be found [here](https://levelup.gitconnected.com/how-to-win-a-hackathon-ee740c6d47db)